bl4drnnr/google-cli-manager/README.md

 **Google Manager** - is the simple _**Python terminal-based application**_ that allows to manage Google account(s) via _**CLI**_.

 The application is available in 2 versions:
-- interactive terminal-based application with graphic interface
+- Interactive terminal-based application with graphic interface
-- simple **CLI** application
+- Simple **CLI** application

 Documentation for both of them will be written below.
 In order to obtain more information about `Google API` (Python SDK, in this case) see [references](#references).